yhagio/tutorialedge.net/content/golang/go-multi-stage-docker-tutorial.md

 ```

 By doing it this way, we benefit from a consistent build stage and we benefit from having
-absolutely tiny final images in which our application will run.
+absolutely tiny images in which our application will run in a production environment.

 > **Note** - In the above _psuedo-Dockerfile_, I've aliased my images using the `AS` keyword.
 This can help us differentiate different stages of our Dockerfile and we can use the `--target`